Beauty Marks and Spots – a Historical Journey into Vintage Style

 Jean Harlow, we love you.

-Beauty spots made a comeback in the fifties.
-Norma Jean Baker was born without one, but Marilyn Monroe wore hers on her cheek, and a post-war craze was born with stars like Elizabeth Taylor following suit.
+Beauty marks made a comeback in the fifties.
+Norma Jean Baker was born without one, but Marilyn Monroe wore hers on her cheek, and a post-war flirtation with beauty marks ensued, with stars like Elizabeth Taylor following suit.

-We now consider beauty spots to be synonymous with pin-up girls and vintage bombshells, but as stud piercings begin to echo beauty spot placements there’s room for this durable style to evolve.
+We now consider beauty marks to be synonymous with pin-up girls and modern vintage vixens, but body modification is a modern take on the beauty mark.
+As stud piercings begin to echo beauty spot placements there’s room for this durable style to evolve.

 You can easily create your own beauty spot with a Kohl pencil or black eyeliner by choosing your position, pressing down firmly and rotating the nib on the spot.